Skip to content

 • logger: Logger instance for output

-• args: Command line arguments for service selection
+• args: Command line arguments for service selection (e.g., "-all=0", "-blockchain=1")

-• settings: Configuration settings
+• appSettings: Configuration settings object

-Gracefully shuts down the daemon and all running services.
+Gracefully shuts down the daemon and all running services:

 Service Management